jmmpronk/api-recipes/guacamole.md

 * lime
 * salt
 ## Instructions
+* Put one avocado in a bowl
-Mash it all togheter with care.
+* Mash it all togheter with care.